 Digital transformation has completely changed the relationship between companies and consumers.

-Currently, in order to be successful in such a competitive and disputed market, it is essential to have the necessary resources so that the user experience with your brand is the best it can be.
+Currently, to be successful in such a competitive and disputed market, it is essential to have the necessary resources so that the user experience with your brand is the best it can be.

 Thus, the concept of Customer-Centric is gaining more space within different companies.
 With actions aimed at consumer satisfaction, the goal is to achieve greater loyalty and, consequently, an increase in sales.